joaopn/zotero_llm/README.md

 - **Summary Q&A** (`summary_qa`): Collection-level task that uses existing LLM summaries and optionally key references from all items in a collection to answer free-form questions.
 Creates a note in a dedicated "#LLM QA" collection structure (created automatically) with the question and answer.
 Notes are organized into subcollections based on the top-level collection of the source (e.g., notes from "Complex Networks/Scaling laws" go into "#LLM QA/Complex Networks").
 All QA notes receive an "llm_qa" tag for easy filtering.
 Requires items to have been previously processed with `llm_summary` task.
 This task automatically uses extended timeouts due to the complexity of multi-paper analysis.

+- **Interactive Q&A** (`qa_session.py`): Standalone interactive terminal script for having conversations with individual research papers.
+Search by title, select a paper, and ask questions about its content.
+The LLM has access to the full paper text and maintains conversation context.
+Sessions can be saved as "LLM QA" notes that append to the paper, with each conversation formatted in a chat-style block showing the full exchange.
+Includes token estimation and cost warnings before starting.

 The analysis tasks automatically skip items with existing tags to prevent duplicates and require fulltext (PDFs) by default.

 ## Quick Start